Managing Collaboration Links

 3. The Part version is NOT in the selected GC, and there is no other version of the same Part in the GC: you can create and delete links to versioned artifacts corresponding to the GC being used.
 However in this case, it means the Part does not participate to the selected GC and behaves as a Global Configuration compatible artifact.
 Remote artifacts will not be able to navigate to this Part.

-4. The selected GC does not contain a Windchill Local Configuration for the current product: you can create and delete links to versioned artifacts corresponding to the GC being used.
+4. The selected GC does not contain a Windchill Local Configuration for the current product or library: you can create and delete links to versioned artifacts corresponding to the GC being used.
 However in this case, it means the Part does not participate to the selected GC and behaves as a Global Configuration compatible artifact.
 Remote artifacts will not be able to navigate to this Part.

 5. There is no selected GC: you can't manage the links and you are invited to select a GC.